 Finally, any and all of the carefully planned travel arrangements will be subject to the vagaries of Mother Nature.
 In prior years, for example, hurricanes have affected travel, and the same could occur in 2020.

 One of the supreme ironies of LD is that because it is such a big shopping day, many workers, especially retailers, are required to work.
 LD is considered to be one of the biggest retail sales days of the year.
 Some people use the day as a benchmark to change over their summer clothes to fall clothes.
 Fashion-minded people claim it the latest day when one should wear white clothes (although “winter white,” whatever that is, is still permissible.)

 Like other holidays, LD should be a time for all of us to come together and reflect on what makes America, despite its flaws, the greatest country in the world.
-People in other countries may like to criticize us for our real and perceived flaws, but yet they still want to come here, in some cases, desperately.
+Disaffected residents as well as some people in other countries may like to criticize us for our real and perceived flaws, but yet foreigners still want to come here, in some cases, desperately.
 In essence, many of them are “voting with their feet.”

 To me, those people, not the destructive thugs and professional agitators one sees on the tv news destroying property, attacking the police, and beating up those with whom they disagree, are the “real” Americans.
 It is the proverbial “silver lining” in a very dark cloud.

 I hope you all enjoy your Labor Day holiday, however you choose to spend it.
+You owe it to yourself after having endured a summer of lockdowns and medical, financial and economic uncertainty.
 Feel free to tell me what you did.